danndch/daniel_dominguez_portfolio/Resume/readme.md

 * Leveraged web-scraping data of 54K pages, to optimize user experiences and drive success, identifying errors and updating SEO content to improve accessibility and usability.

+## Email Specialist.

+*__Brigham Young University-Idaho Support Center.
+(Rexburg, ID)__*

+Sep 2020 - Dec 2021

+* Aided students, parents, faculty, and staff by answering their questions about resources, applications, or any type of service provided by Brigham Young University-Idaho with over 43,000 students.
+* Prioritized responding to around 16 emails per hour or escalation emails to different departments to provide the optimal assistance.

+## Administrative Assistant.

+*__Centenario Rent a Car Group.
+Mexicali, Baja California, México__*

+Aug 2018 – Sep 2019

+* Designed and implemented in Excel, a new ‘status-performance’ process of 15 cars, with tracking, analyzing data and reporting purposes.
+* Utilized a digitalizing tool to make data entry of hand-written record books of the previous 3 years in spreadsheets.
+Made use of the data to audit and develop contingency, investment, and management plans.
+* Researched market conditions, appropriate channels, and target customers.
+Met with possible customers and created contracts to formalize the agreement between both companies.

 ### Projects.